sieuwe1/PS4-eye-camera-for-linux-with-python-and-OpenCV/README.md

 ## 2: Installation

 ### Hardware
 To connect the PS4 camera to a computer first the cable needs to be modded.
 This is because the PS4 camera has a proprotery connector called the PS4 "AUX" connector.
 This is actually just a ordinary USB 3.0 cable with a special connector.
 Because this connector wont fit in a USB 3.0 port of your linux system we need to mod it.
 This needs to be done by cutting a USB 3.0 cable which has a USB 3.0 type A connector.
 Also the AUX port on PS4 camera needs to be cut off.
 After this the USB 3.0 type A connector needs to be solderd to the PS4 camera cable using the colors in the cable.
+If you have the adapter that allows you to connect the camera to a PS5 using a standard USB 3 connector, this can be used as an alternative to modifying the camera.

 For more detailed instructions you can visit: https://www.instructables.com/HACK-PlayStation-4-Cam-Into-Cheap-3D-Depth-Camera-/